 The other thing you can do is use plenty of sunscreen.
 Sunning yourself is fun and relaxing, but it ages the skin horribly.
 Make it a point to use a sunscreen of SPF 45 or higher.
 Apply it whenever you come out of the water and every four hours when you’re out in the sun.

 Once the filler wears off, you and your dermatologist need to talk about your next option.
-Some people choose to have another dermal filler.
-Others prefer to have a different procedure like a face lift.
 Your dermatologist can help you go over the pros and cons of each option.

 Andres Bustillo, MD FACS has a board certification from the American Board of Facial Plastic and Reconstructive Surgery.
 He has special training in facial plastic and reconstructive surgery.
 Dr. Bustillo practices in Miami.
 He volunteers his time with the Face to Face Foundation and Faces of Honor, national non-profit organizations to help victims of domestic violence and scarred war veterans.